TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/AddLanguages.rst

             base: 'https://testing.example.com/'
             condition: 'applicationContext == "Testing/Paris"'

+..  _sitehandling-addingLanguages-locale:

 ..  confval:: locale

     :type: string / locale
-    :Example: :yaml:`en_GB`
+    :Example: :yaml:`en_GB` or :yaml:`de_DE.utf8,de_DE`

     The locale to use for this language.
 For example, it is used during frontend rendering.
 That locale needs to be installed on the server.
 In a Linux environment, you can see installed locales with :bash:`locale -a`.
 Multiple fallback locales can be set as a comma-separated list.
-TYPO3 will then iterate through the locales from left to right until it finds a locale, that is installed on the server.
+TYPO3 will then iterate through the locales from left to right until it finds a locale that is installed on the server.

 ..  confval:: iso-639-1

     :type: string
     :Example: :yaml:`en`

+    ..  deprecated:: 12.3
+        It is not needed to set this property anymore, and is removed from the backend UI.
+The information is now automatically derived from the :ref:`locale <sitehandling-addingLanguages-locale>` setting.
+        Using this property will trigger a PHP deprecation notice.

     The two-letter code for the language according to `ISO-639 <https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>`__